Scott Thomsen

-Scott Thomsen (born December 31, 1993) is a former American professional soccer player who played for USL League One club Richmond Kickers as a defender.
+Scott Thomsen (born December 31, 1993) is an American former professional soccer player who played for USL League One club Richmond Kickers as a defender.

 Career

 Early career

 Thomsen attended Christian Brothers Academy during high school and earned state and regional honors as a member of the soccer team.
 In 2010, Thomsen joined the New York Red Bulls academy, where he played primarily as a midfielder, and scored 27 goals during his five-year career.

 After high school, Thomsen attended the University of Virginia and played 66 games throughout his four-year career, totaling 3 goals and 18 assists.
-As a freshman, he led the team in minutes with 1,991 as well as assists with 8.
+As a freshman, he led the team in minutes with 1,991 as well as assists with eight.
 In 2014, he played in all 23 matches as a junior and played a crucial role in the Cavilers winning their seventh NCAA College Cup.
-During his senior year, Thomsen was limited to only 5 games due to a sports hernia injury and was sidelined for the remainder of the season.
+During his senior year, Thomsen was limited to only eight games due to a sports hernia injury and was sidelined for the remainder of the season.